npmdigital/npm-vendor-devops-requirements/README.md

 ### Questions of Concerns?

-Feel free to reach out in the #devops channel on NPM Digitla's Slack.
+Feel free to reach out in the #devops Slack channel.